mainmatter/mainmatter.com/_posts/2022-03-03-better-code-with-lint-to-the-future.md

 that integrates with your existing workflow to help you progressively update large codebases.

-In this video, I'll demonstrate how to make use of lint-to-the-future’s command-line tool to help you enable a new lint rule while overcoming the problem of "lint rule explosion".
+In the following video, I'll demonstrate how to make use of lint-to-the-future’s command-line tool to help you enable a new lint rule while overcoming the problem of "lint rule explosion".